How to win your marketing simulation

 3.How has market competition changed since the start of the simulation?

-4.How will the market environment develop in the next few rounds?
+4.How will the overall market environment develop in the next few rounds?

 First, look at how mature products/markets perform and if this is an evolving scenario (with fluctuations in demand) then make sure you can spot trends early on.
 This will allow you to come up with a winning combination of product/market of your own.
 Also take this advice with a pinch of salt as doing this in a simulation is fine as long as you realise that in real life you could get into trouble if you are risking it all on just one product or one market.

 The best method, and also the riskiest and most challenging I might add to get ahead in your simulation (as with life in general) is to always come up with something new, something which improves upon the current way of doing things and which covers a market which is not served well.
 The really smart simulation games will have a ‘sticky memory’ type of feature.
-This means that your brand and products will be recognised by the virtual consumers as the original product freeing up resources for activities like R&D. Of course your product's quality will always play a role in determining demand but it’s much more easier to develop something new out of an existing product or service than to introduce something entirely new to the market.
+This means that your brand and products will be recognised by the virtual consumers as the original product.
+While you enjoy recognition you will free up resources for other activities like R&D. Of course your product's quality will always play a role in determining demand but it’s much more easier to develop something new out of an existing product or service than to introduce something entirely new to the market.